danse-inelastic/pyre/docs/pyreTutorials.rst

 Tutorials
 ===========

+If you have not done so, please
+:ref:`install <installation>`
+pythia-0.8 before you start playing with the following examples.

 Hello World
 -----------
 This is the pyre version of hello world.
 It introduces some structures into the simple one-liner ::